isyel/isyel/README.md

 I have worked with brands like UAC Foods and SPAR in delivering software solutions to help automate their business processes and customer satisfaction.

-My interest in solving business problems has been instrumental in helping to buid <a href="https://web.ecagon.com/">Ecagon</a>, a digital agency, that helps small and medium sized businesses leverage online tools in SEO and Digital marketing to grow exponentially.
+My interest in solving business problems has been instrumental in helping to grow <a href="https://web.ecagon.com/">Ecagon</a>, a digital agency, that helps small and medium sized businesses leverage online tools in SEO and Digital marketing to grow exponentially.

 - 🌱 I’m currently learning: React Native and Python
 - 💹 Learning business development and strategies